nickydraz/Mobile_App_Project_4/README.md

 <h2>Completed Steps</h2>
+- Player
   - Stage 1: Spawns at a fixed location, fires towards the location the player taps
   - Stage 2: Spawns at a fixed location.
 Fires in a straight line
 - Multiple types of enemies
   - Stage 1: Enemies spawn in random locations at random intervals and remain stationary
   - Stage 2: Enemies spawn as in Stage 1.